Welcome to the RHyCAM Lab

 16 September 2025

-Lead paper accepted by Journal Geophysical Research: Atmospheres, quantifying the predictive skills of ENSO and MJO on preciptation, temperature, snow and runoff seasonal conditions and daily extremes in Puget Sound region.
+Lead paper accepted by JGR-A, quantifying the predictive skills of ENSO and MJO on preciptation, temperature, snow and runoff seasonal conditions and daily extremes in Puget Sound region.

 8 August 2025